EliasGcf/gobarber-api/README.md

 $ yarn

 # Make a copy of '.env.example' to '.env'
-# and set with YOUR environment variables
+# and set with YOUR environment variables.
-# the aws variables do not need to be filled
+# The aws variables do not need to be filled
 $ cp .env.example .env

 # Create the instance of postgreSQL using docker